Dr Alicia Davis

 Biography

-I have several research interests and projects spanning global health and conservation, primarily in East Africa.
+Current research interests and projects span areas of global health, "One Health" and planetary health; climate change impacts on health; and conservation primarily in East Africa.
 Most of my work falls within a "One Health" framework and is heavily interdisciplinary.
-Our research teams include veterinary and human health specialists, ecolgists, epidemiologists, economists, geographers, and anthropologists.
-My projects include topics such as antimicrobial resistance, zoonotic diseases, and pastoralist health and wellbeing.
+I work with teams of veterinary and human health specialists, ecolgists, epidemiologists, economists, geographers, and anthropologists.
+My projects include topics such as antimicrobial resistance, zoonotic diseases, vaccines, and pastoralist health and wellbeing.
 I also investigate environmental topics, such as the impact of drought and climate change on pastoralist livelihoods and more broadly on the intersection of health and environment and within social-environmental systems.

 Research interests